seahorce-scidac/ROMSX/Docs/sphinx_doc/Inputs.rst

 The problem geometry can be specified either by a NetCDF grid file or in the inputs.
 Instructions for setting grid, initial, and Dirichelet boundary conditions from NetCDF file can be found :ref:`here<icbc-parameters>`.
 If one of these quantities is specified from a NetCDF file, they all must be.
-Even if the grid is specified in the NetCDF file, the geometry and boundary parameters below must still be set. ``geometry.prob_lo`` and ``geometry.prob_hi`` do not need to agree with the file in this case.
+Even if the grid is specified in the NetCDF file, the geometry and boundary parameters below must still be set. ``remora.prob_lo`` and ``remora.prob_hi`` do not need to agree with the file in this case.

-The z-component of ``geometry.prob_lo`` should be more negative than the deepest bathymetry, and the z-compoonent of ``geometry.prob_hi`` should be 0.
+The z-component of ``remora.prob_lo`` should be more negative than the deepest bathymetry, and the z-compoonent of ``remora.prob_hi`` should be 0.

 List of Parameters
 ------------------